 The main differentials for pseudoaneurysms include true aneurysms, haematomas (especially after a procedure or trauma), or abscess (especially in an IVDU).

 Due to the similar presentations that the differentials present with, imaging is required to confirm the diagnosis.
-It is however imperative that distal pulse status is assessed prior to any intervention.
+It is however imperative that distal pulse status is assessed (and documented) prior to any intervention.

 The gold-standard is with duplex ultrasound, which will show turbulent forward and backward flow (termed “yin-yang sign”).
 CT imaging can be used if access is difficult with ultrasound, which will delineate any smooth walled sac adjacent to the artery.